guglxni/reactive-bounty-1/VIDEO_SCRIPT.md

 *[Show: Block explorers with transactions]*

-Okay, let's look at some real transactions.
+Okay, let's look at some live transactions — not simulations, these are real cross-chain updates happening on mainnet testnets.
 The bounty specifically asks for transaction hashes at every step, so here they are.

 Starting with the origin chain — Base Sepolia.
-This transaction right here is a Chainlink AnswerUpdated event.
-You can verify it on BaseScan.
-This is what triggers my RSC.
+This transaction is a Chainlink `Transmit` call on the ETH/USD aggregator from November 25th, 2025.
+You can see the AnswerUpdated event right there in the logs.
+That's what triggers my RSC.

 *[Show: ReactScan]*

 Now over on the Reactive Network.
-These are my RSC transactions on ReactScan.
-You can see the contract processing events and emitting callbacks.
-This is the autonomous part — nobody triggered these manually.
+This is my RSC transaction on ReactScan — same date.
+You can see the contract's `react()` function firing and emitting a Callback event.
+This is the autonomous part — the ReactVM detected the Chainlink event and invoked my RSC automatically.
+Nobody triggered this manually.

 *[Show: Etherscan Sepolia]*

-And finally, the destination on Sepolia.
-These are the callback deliveries.
-Each one updates a price feed.
-You can see the FeedUpdated events in the logs.
+And finally, the destination on Sepolia — November 25th, 2025 at 9:43 PM UTC.
+This is the callback delivery with the FeedUpdated event in the logs.
+The price data successfully crossed from Base to Sepolia through Reactive.

 The system has processed over 618 cross-chain updates so far.
 That's 228 ETH updates, 231 BTC updates, and 159 LINK updates.
 Production-grade reliability.